Sexual Misconduct and Discrimination

 8. Related Information

 8.2.
-Code of Student Conduct: https://studentlife.oregonstate.edu/studentconduct
+Student Conduct & Community Standards, Code of Student Conduct: studentlife.oregonstate.edu/studentconduct

-8.3.
-Consensual Relationships Policy: http://eoa.oregonstate.edu/consensual-relationships-policy
+8.4.
+Consensual Relationships Policy: hr.oregonstate.edu/manual/consensual-relationships-policy

 9. History